-Random camping is generally permitted with the public land use zones.
+Random camping is generally permitted within the public land use zones.
 You can stay at the same location for a maximum of 14 days as long as you do not block access for other users, are located at least 100 metres from water (varies in some areas) and are at least 1 km away from a provincial recreation area.
 Always follow the Leave no Trace principles when random camping.

-Campfires are generally permitted with the public land use zones when you are at least 1 km away from a provincial recreation area.
+Campfires are generally permitted within the public land use zones when you are at least 1 km away from a provincial recreation area.
 Always keep your fire small, use existing fire rings or portable fire pits, only use fallen dead trees and make sure your fire is fully extinguished before you go.

 Check albertafirebans.ca for the latest fire restrictions in the area.

-Fishing is permitted outside of the wilderness areas and ecological reserves.
+Fishing, with the appropriate license, is permitted outside of the wilderness areas and ecological reserves.
 The sportfishing regulations apply.